Back to tools

 Implementation workflow

-Ollama belongs in the stack only when it has a clear place in the work sequence.
+Ollama belongs in the stack only when it has a clear place in the work sequence and a person accountable for checking the result.

 • Stage fit: Build, Govern.